In many cases, people with alcohol-related liver disease (ARLD) do not have any noticeable symptoms until their liver is badly damaged.

 - very itchy skin

 - unusually curved fingertips and nails (clubbed fingers)

 - significant weight loss

 - weakness and muscle wasting

-- confusion and memory problems, problems sleeping (insomnia) and changes in your personality due to a build-up of toxins in the brain
+- confusion and memory problems, trouble sleeping (insomnia) and changes in your personality caused by a build-up of toxins in the brain

 - a tendency to bleed and bruise more easily, such as frequent nosebleeds and bleeding gums